 NWS Calls-to-Action statements for severe thunderstorm winds or tornadoes urge people to seek safety within their homes, often recommending an interior bathroom or closet on the ground floor, and protecting their heads with bicycle or similar helmets, and their bodies with blankets or pillows.
 But what if the home is unable to withstand even low-end (i.e. 60 mph) thunderstorm or tornado winds?
-On April 24 2015, wind gusts of over 65 to 72 mph blew down makeshift, sub-standard construction in colonias north of Weslaco and Donna; other heavy structural damage has been surveyed from similar winds in colonias across the Rio Grande Valley in nearly every year since.
+On April 24 2015, wind gusts of over 65 to 72 mph blew down makeshift, sub-standard construction in colonias north of Weslaco and Donna; other heavy structural damage has been surveyed from similar winds in colonias across the Rio Grande Valley in nearly every year since, culminating with the devastation (and human casualties) with the Laguna Heights tornado on May 13, 2023.